Who We Are

 (she/her/hers)

-Maulian Bryant (formally Maulian Dana) was appointed to serve as the first Tribal Ambassador by Penobscot Nation Chief Kirk Francis in September 2017.
-As Ambassador, Bryant was responsible to act as a representative of the Penobscot Nation and to serve as a liaison for the Nation at the local, state and federal levels of government in order to educate and advocate for policy and laws that impact and protect the Penobscot Nation’s sovereignty, culture, natural resources and the general welfare of the Penobscot people.
-She has since accepted the position of Executive Director of the Wabanaki Alliance.
+Bryant served as the first Penobscot Nation Tribal Ambassador from 2017-2024, having been appointed by Penobscot Nation Chief Kirk Francis.
+As Ambassador, Bryant acted as a representative of the Penobscot Nation and liaison for the Nation at the local, state, and federal levels of government in order to educate and advocate for policy and laws that impact and protect the Penobscot Nation’s sovereignty, culture, natural resources, and the general welfare of the Penobscot people.

-Prior to serving as Ambassador, Bryant served as an elected member of the Penobscot Nation Tribal Council.
+Prior to her work as Ambassador, Bryant served as an elected member of the Penobscot Nation Tribal Council.
 She grew up on Indian Island within the Penobscot Nation’s Reservation and is the daughter of former Penobscot Nation Chief Barry Dana, who served from 2000-2004.
 Bryant graduated from the University of Maine in Orono with a degree in political science.
 In 2022, Colby College presented her with an honorary doctorate for her work on equity issues and policy.

 Bryant is an outspoken advocate on the issue of derogatory mascots and imagery.
 Her advocacy resulted in the state of Maine enacting laws that changed the annual Columbus Day in October to Indigenous Peoples Day and prohibited public schools from using derogatory mascots.
 Her other passion is finding ways to strengthen and expand programs that help to preserve and teach the customs and traditions of the Penobscot people.
 She is a loving mother to three daughters and centers them in much of her work making the state and country a safer and more equitable place for her children and all tribal people.
 She believes in leading with love and making progress by finding shared humanity.